stv-beep/GameOfLife/README.md

 # GameOfLife
 The Conway's Game of life.
-Made with Python from [this video](https://www.youtube.com/watch?v=qPtKv9fSHZY)
+Made with Python from [this video](https://www.youtube.com/watch?v=qPtKv9fSHZY).

-If you want to play just open the .exe file.
+To play, unzip the project and open the .exe file.